 Alex was diagnosed with NF2 at the age of 28.
 In looking at her genetic history, she estimates that her family has been battling NF2 for at least a century.
 Currently, Alex, her father and two of her sisters are battling the ravages of NF2.
 Alex has taken on the mission to fight back against NF, and has immersed herself in activities to support NF Northeast.
 She serves on the Coast to the Cure NF Bike Ride committee, has formed teams and participated in Falmouth Road Races, and has been a very successful fundraiser.
-She is dedicated to providing information and support to patients and families who are facing the NF diagnosis, and creates awareness at every opportunity, including meeting with Governor Charlie Baker during May NF Awareness Month.
+She is dedicated to providing information and support to patients and families who are facing the NF diagnosis, and is the Chairperson of the NF Families and Community Committee.
+Alex also serves as a Patient Representative for the REiNS International Collaboration.
 Leading a healthy lifestyle and fitness has always been important to Alex, and in addition to teaching numerous fitness classes she is employed as a companion caretaker with a visiting nurse agency.
-However, her greatest joy is spending time with her 4 year old daughter.
+However, her greatest joy is spending time with her 5 year old daughter.

 John Driscoll serves on the Development Committee and has been a member of the International Golf Committee for many years.
 He has actively raised funds for research and awareness by participating twice in a Golfathon for NF and running in the venerable Dublin Marathon.
 John has been the impetus behind numerous golf trips to Ireland that are sold at auctions to benefit NF.
 John has retired as the National Sales Director of Primerica Financial Services.